Regularity properties and simulations of Gaussian random fields on the Sphere cross Time: Regularity Properties

 \end{rem}

-\begin{rem} In what follows we present the regularity analysis of the kernel in relation to the behaviour of the two proposed expansions for the kernels.
-We consider the case $d = 2$.
-The general case $d \geq 2$ being similar but the computations consider Gegenbauer polynomials instead of Legendre polynomials, is included in a supplementary material. \end{rem}
+In what follows we present the regularity analysis of the kernel in terms of the behaviour of the two proposed expansions (\ref{Ang_spa_time_cov}) and (\ref{Her_spa_time_cov}).
+We address first the relation with the Hermite power spectrum (\ref{Her_spa_time_cov}).